 Below are the most common types of remuneration and their meanings.

 A wage is a rate of pay commonly affixed to a period of time such as per hour, or per day.
-The determining characteristic of wage work is simply, employees are only paid for the time they work.
+A salary is a fixed regular payment agreed upon in an employment contract however is not affixed to the number of hours performed.

 A wage remuneration package must ensure the employee base rate is equal to or greater than the National Minimum Wage and an employee’s applicable Modern Award.